jodabike/jodabike.github.io/about/faq.md

 # Frequently Asked Questions (FAQ)

 In the course of our journey we were asked many questions and asked ourself many.
 Here are some answers.
-If your question or answer is not among them: feel free to contact us or comment!
+If your question or answer is not among them: Feel free to contact us or comment!

 <!---
 ## Table of Contents